RuthBhatti/Titans/README.md

   <h1>💡 Titans</h1>
 </div>

-## 📖 Project Overview

-Titans is a project developed in collaboration with Google and BrainStation, focusing on enhancing user comprehension of the Gemini AI model through educational components in Google Drive and Google Slides.
-The project was awarded an Honorable Mention at the BrainStation x Google Industry Project.
+Titans is a collaborative project developed during the Google x BrainStation program.
+The project focused on creating educational components in Google Drive and Google Slides to enhance user comprehension of the Gemini AI model.
+The team worked to build user-friendly features that promote trust and transparency.

 ## 🚀 Features

-- **Educational Components:** Designed comprehensive educational materials to aid understanding of the Gemini AI model.
+- **📘 Educational Components:** Designed to help users understand the Gemini AI model.
-- **User-Friendly Features:** Implemented features like an optional Gemini search button and informative pop-ups to build user trust and transparency.
+- **🔍 User-Friendly Features:** Implemented an optional Gemini search button and informative pop-ups.
-- **Collaborative Design:** Worked with a cross-functional team to ensure a cohesive and effective design strategy.

-## 🛠️ Technologies Used

-- **JavaScript:** For adding dynamic content and interactivity.
-- **SCSS:** For advanced styling and maintaining a clean and manageable stylesheet.
-- **CSS:** For additional styling.
-- **HTML:** For structuring the web content.
+- **🏆 Recognition:** Received an Honorable Mention at the BrainStation x Google Industry Project.

 ## 🛠️ Getting Started